Quidvio/Uneasy-Alliance-Practice-Datapack/README.md

 - Adds a Retry Totem so you can practice endlessly on the same world.
   - Teleports you far away (to avoid portal-linking).
   - Refills your stackable items.
+  - Gives you back Tools only if you lose them.
   - Revokes the Advancement so you can practice more.

 ---